interstitialRedirectModalTitle

 AVOIDING PROBLEMS WITH CITY ORDINANCES

 There are some who think that only a well manicured lawn is acceptable.
-Use these tips when dealing with City officials and other authorities, such as HOA's, in defending your garden from complaints.
-Let your garden get wild, and go native!
+Use these tips when dealing with city officials and other authorities, such as HOAs, when defending your garden from complaints.

-• Keep a picture record of what your garden looks like through the seasons.
+• Keep pictures of what your garden looks like through the seasons

-• If you're planting for monarchs and other butterflies, register your garden with Monarch Watch and utilize their educational signage.
+• If you're planting for monarchs and other butterflies, register your garden with Okies For Monarchs and utilize their habitat signage

 A monarch butterfly visits a flower in Kentucky.